sebasmoles/sebasmoles.github.io/_posts/2021-08-20-first-task.md

 Tricky questions, for sure.
 Yet common.
 Sometimes we just have to accept frustration and other uncomfortable/hard feelings, allowing ourselves to feel them.<br><br>

 I feel way better now thanks to accomplishing with success my first task, though.
-Thanks to writing this.<br><br>
+Thanks to writing this.

-I have started a journey, and I decided to share my feelings, thoughts, and experiences with the world.
-Meaning the Internet.
-Meaning you.